s0md3v/s0md3v.github.io/_posts/2023/2023-03-23-learn-everything-quickly.markdown

 - *"**HOW** do you know the way to only match odd occurrences of a letter with regex?
 That's so obscure but genius..."*
 - \**insert various comments about me doing everything from teaching physics to writing code and knowing how to "properly" get rid of bloodstains*\*

-That's all the boasting I'll do for now, I promise.
+That's all the boasting I'll do for now and I promise its relevant to the topic.
 Before you proceed with this article, I would like you to read my thoughts on [Creativity, Self-Doubt & Doing Remarkable Work](https://s0md3v.github.io/blog/creativity-and-self-doubt).
 It will provide you with context and clarity on many things being discussed here.

 ### Why bother getting good at multiple things?